Drone-FYP2021-PolyU-EIE/Gazebo-simulation/README.md

 2021-9-6 upload camera_capture.py which allow to press keyboard button to capture the camera frame and save it into specific folder

-2021-9-7 upload camera_image_callback.py which include camera callback class specially for give back D435i camera data
+2021-9-7 upload camera_image_callback.py which include camera callback class specially for return D435i camera data